TRENT-OS/test_logserver/README.md

 # SEOS logserver - demo application

-The purposes of this demo application is to present all common features offered by the log server, and help the user to configure it in the desired way.
+The purpose of this demo application is to present all common features offered by the log server, and help the user to configure it in the desired way.

 The following components are used in the demo:

-* FileReaderWriter - Client that reads and writes a file to prove that there are no conflicts with log entries written to the log file.
+* FileReaderWriter
-* LogFileReader - Log file reader used at the end of the demo to dump logs from the files to the console.
+* LogFileReader
-* LogsAllLevels - Several clients that are logging their activity.
-Please note that the name of the client corresponds to its configuration e.g. client "app_lvl_warning" has a filter on the server side set to the "WARNING" level, and the client "app_cl_filter_error" has a filter set to the "ERROR" level on the client-side.
+* LogsAllLevels
-* SendsIllFormattedString - Client that is expected to cause a fault because of logging an entry with format specifiers but no arguments.
-The failure is expected to occur on the client-side.
+* SendsIllFormattedString
-* LogServer - The log server that is in charge of logging functionality.
+* LogServer

 The following features are presented in the demo: